danodriscoll/danodriscoll.github.io/content/about.md

 2. **Policy**: To apply historical and credible accounts of UK government money system operations.
 3. **Action**: To develop technological systems, agent-based models, grounded in valid system accounting.

-The model consumes real-world UK economic time-series data ranging from Q1 1974 to the latest available.
-Beyond the latest available time-series, independent variables are set by model government and central bank agents respectively.

 #### Dependent Variables

 - Macro: Yields and prices: System velocity and momentum.